 Admission to Degree Candidacy.
 A student is admitted to degree candidacy by the dean of the Graduate School after recommendation by the major department.
-The student must have satisfactorily met any foreign language or special skills requirement and is expected to complete the master's degree requirements with one additional semester's work.
+The student must have satisfactorily met any foreign language or special skills requirement and is expected to complete the master's degree requirements within one semester.